ACC25/wakaru/source_emails/denying_request_bad/denying_request_bad_template.md

 Hey!

-I bought one of your surf boards last week and have unfortunately dented it already.
-Is there any way the repair can be covered under the warranty?
-I have the receipt handy.
+I bought one of your surf boards last week and have unfortunately severely dented it already.
+Is there any way you can cover the repair cost?
+I'm not sure if I purchased a warranty or not.
+I have the receipt handy (transaction #123456789).

 Thanks!